-And considering how things turned out with Arsinoe stopping the damn thing with low-magic, which by the way, she finally told the universe and society to go screw themselves about her using, and owned having mastered, it is a good thing no one decided to try out the whole Mirabella being pitched off the Mist Cliff, idea.
-Not that it mattered much because, speaking of which…
+And considering how things turned out with Arsinoe stopping the damn thing with low magic, which by the way, she finally told the universe and society to go screw themselves about her using, and owning having mastered, it is a good thing no one decided to try out the whole Mirabella being pitched off the Mist Cliff, idea.
+Not that it mattered much because speaking of which…

 Then it is their constant cries to be given over to Mirabella.
 With her strength and her gifts, they would be unstoppable.
 Katharine will not have it.
 She will not let them taint Mirabella.
 She won’t let them turn her into the monster that Katharine is finally figuring out she has become.
 When Katharine finally explains the undead truth to Mirabella, she eventually even convinces her to invite Arsinoe to come and help.
 The three of them together, as sisters to fight the mist, fight for the island, as sisters.

-Undead queens, hell bent on ruling, hell bent on a stronger body have different plans, unfortunately and on a trip to the first temple, it all goes awry.
-When the true, chosen queen is revealed (in a minute now, patience- this isn’t the upbeat fun review of normal, as it is- I’m sad), the undead have a panic attack of epic proportions.
+Undead queens, hell-bent on ruling, hell-bent on a stronger body have different plans, unfortunately, and on a trip to the first temple, it all goes awry.
+When the true, chosen queen is revealed (in a minute now, patience- this isn’t the upbeat fun review of normal, as it is- I’m sad), the undead has a panic attack of epic proportions.
 They cannot bear the thought of what it means.
 Their only chance is the stronger, sister, Mirabella.
 But she is not willing to carry them and that means she must be weakened.
-Taking control of Katharine’s body that stab Mirabella who can’t get away.
+Takes control of Katharine’s body, and stabs Mirabella, who can’t get away.
 Rather than have the undead take her body she tells Katharine to end her life with a slit of the throat.
-And so, she does, leaving Luca to send Billy back to the rebels with the dead Queen Mira, with him.
+And so, she does, leaving Luca to send Billy back to the rebels with the dead Queen Mira, him.

 The Chosen One

 Fennbirn was ready for change.
 As many levels as psycho bitch the undead turned Katharine to be.
-My heart truly cracked for her, in that moment.
+My heart truly cracked for her, at that moment.
 Mirabella understood and she could accept it.
-The idea of letting fate play out for the best of the island, the people and being a support to Jules, was still a privileged.
-But to Katharine, they were queens from birth and not ruling meant not being a queen.
+The idea of letting fate play out for the best of the island, and the people and being a support to Jules, was still privileged.
+But to Katharine, they were queens from birth, and not ruling meant not being a queen.
 End of story.
-If Jules had been chosen, how could they still rule, and her heart literally cracked.
+If Jules had been chosen, how could they still rule, and her heart literally cracked?